Crown Professor in Middle East Studies

 Contributors include Kate Baldwin, Ali Behdad, Wai Chee Dimock, Brent Hayes Edwards, Brian Larkin, Claudio Lomnitz, Donald Pease, Naoki Sakai, Elizabeth Thompson, Juliet A. Williams, and Kariann Yokota.

-After the American Century: Ends of Circulation in Casablanca, Cairo, and Tehran (Columbia University Press, forthcoming fall 2015)
+After the American Century: The Ends of U.S. Culture in the Middle East (Columbia University Press, forthcoming November 2015)